agileHRI/arise_documentation/docs/rst/getting_started/ros2_fiware_basic_app.rst

 Querying the Context Broker via REST API
 ----------------------------------------

-At this stage, the FIWARE Context Broker is actively receiving data published in the ROS 2 environment and storing it in the ``chatter`` attribute of the ``Robot`` entity.
+At this stage, the FIWARE Context Broker is actively receiving data published in the ROS 2 environment and storing it in the ``chatter`` attribute of the ``urn:ngsi-ld:robot:1`` entity.
 To verify and access this data, you can query the Context Broker using the ``curl`` command.

 The ``curl`` command sends a ``GET`` request to the Context Broker to retrieve the current value of the ``chatter`` attribute.